nilearn/nilearn/doc/glm/first_level_model.rst

 One way to assess the quality of the fit is to compare the observed and predicted time series of voxels.
 Nilearn makes the predicted time series easily accessible via a parameter called `predicted` that is part of the :class:`nilearn.glm.first_level.FirstLevelModel`.
-This parameter is populated the when FistLevelModel is initialized with the `minimize_memory` flag set to `False`. ::
+This parameter is populated when FistLevelModel is initialized with the `minimize_memory` flag set to `False`. ::

   observed_timeseries = masker.fit_transform(fmri_img)